sozrk/testflight-upload-changelog/README.md

 # Timeout

-By default, if the action takes more than 25 minutes, it will be cancelled.
+By default, if the action takes more than 25 minutes, it will timeout internally.
 You can change this by setting the `disable_default_timeout` input to true:

 ```yaml
 - uses: sozrk/testflight-upload-changelog@v1